-General admission is $19.95 per person at the door and $16.95 per person online.
+General admission is $24.95 per person at the door and $19.95 per person online.
+There is also an online weekends all inclusive pass for $31.95, which includes gem mining and paintball shooting.
 Click here to buy tickets online before you go.
 Children 2 years old and younger are free.
 Parking is also free.

 Over 30 attractions are included in general admission.
 Paintball and Gem Mining are additional charges.
-My kids did paintball shooting and it is $5 for 15 and $8 for 30 shots.
-You can also buy a feed cup for the animals for $5.
+You can also buy feed for the animals while you are there.

 Also keep in mind that it’s cheaper to use cash once you are at the farm.
-Siegel’s charges a $1 or less fee for every credit card transaction.
+Siegel’s charges a fee for every credit card transaction.

 Siegel’s Cottonwood Farm is truly for all ages.
 There are plenty of activities for little ones, such as the kiddie train, tractor rides, several different themed playgrounds, animatronic pumpkin show, petting barn, baby chicks, and more.
 Elementary school-aged kids will love the jumping pillow, climbing web, roller bowler, straw mountain, mega slide, duck races, tire mountain, train ride, etc. There is plenty for older kids, including paintball target shooting, jumping pillow dedicated for 12+, wizzer carnival ride, zip line, sports zone, enormous corn maze, and more.